repobuddy/repobuddy/packages/jest/README.md

 [![NPM downloads][downloads-image]][npm-url]
 [![Codecov][codecov-image]][codecov-url]

-[@repobuddy/jest] provides tools and utilities to manage your [jest] usage so you don't have to.
+[@repobuddy/jest] provides tools and utilities to manage your [jest] usage, so you don't have to.

 Turn your config from this: